diamondburned/docs/src/sections/Trusting.md

   - Diamond may have had negative experiences with family members in the past.
     These experiences may have caused [it2] to be more cautious around family members.
-  - Diamond does not wish to remain in contact with most of [its2] family members or relatives.
+  - Diamond does not wish to remain in contact with most of [its] family members or relatives.
 Please do not ask about them.
 - **Friend**: Diamond is very open around friends.
 [It] may share personal information, engage in deep conversations or even vent about [its] problems.
   [It] may also be more willing to help friends with their problems.